Buddy Bregman: Biography

 Bregman arranged and conducted tracks such as "Let There Be Love" (Trend) for Bobby Short, "Rock-A-Bye Your Baby With A Dixie Melody" (Decca) for Jerry Lewis, and "The Wayward Wind" (Era) for Gogi Grant.

 In addition, he produced a selection of his own instrumental albums, such as The Gershwin Anniversary Album, Funny Face & Other Gershwin Tunes, Swinging Kicks, Swingin' Standards, Dig Buddy in Hi-Fi, Symphony of the Golden West, Anita O'Day – Rules of the Road, and That Swing.
-After leaving Verve, he became music director for The Eddie Fisher Show, then his own show, The Music Shop.
+After leaving Verve, he became music arranger and conductor for The Eddie Fisher Show, then his own show, The Music Shop (also known as the Buddy Bregman Music Show).

 He was involved in creating the scores or orchestrations for several motion pictures in this period: Five Guns West (1955), Crime in the Streets and The Wild Party (both 1956), The Pajama Game (1957), including scoring all of the Bob Fosse dance numbers, The Delicate Delinquent, Born Reckless (1958), Secret of the Purple Reef (1960), and The Cat Burglar (1961).

 In the early 1960s Bregman became a television producer and director.
 After producing several TV specials in Europe, he was hired by David Attenborough for BBC 2 in 1964.
 In 1966, he was appointed head of light entertainment for the weekday ITV company Rediffusion London.

 Bregman wrote Jump Jim Crow – a musical for the Royal Shakespeare Company – and moved into London-based independent TV and film production.
 He produced and directed The New-Fangled Wandering Minstrel Show, a TV special starring Olivia Newton-John and Georgie Fame.